 HOW TO APPLY

-Please complete the online application shared below.
-Organizations can submit only one application.
+Please note: Organizations can submit only one application.

 - ALEC Through Lifeworks was awarded $1,500 to provide training to Tolland first responders for strategies that best serve individuals on the autism spectrum in a crisis situation.